forestgrape/people_interactions/conflicts/military.md

    * *Target Achilles Heels: Often for offensive equipment there are trade offs between protection and capabilities and therefore some not-so-strong spots remain which can be exploited by anti armor weapons.
    * *Counter Fire:* Detect & hit units firing.
 * *Useable from Fortified Positions/fixed Installation.* Ideally equipment and corresponding fortifications are designed with compatibility in mind, possibly integrating communication, control and surveillance tools.
-* *Surveillance.* Surveil and/or respond to surveillance. // Surveillance in a defensive sense is limited in scope e.g. limited to larger equipment built ups, limited to border region: 1. to respect other actors (does not interfere/not provoke/ not harm) 2. for practical reasons (resource efficiency).
+* *Surveillance.* Surveil and/or respond to surveillance. // Surveillance in a defensive sense is limited in scope for example limited to larger equipment built ups, limited to border region: 1. to respect other actors (does not interfere/not provoke/ not harm) 2. for practical reasons (resource efficiency).

 #### Classifying Equipment